15 Authoring Tools For mEnabling Your eLearning For iPads

 MAY 19, 2011

 The Acer Iconia which runs Android 3.0 Anyway, I have to say I was more impressed with an Android tablet than I expected to be – hardware wise it was mostly responsive and had the bibs and bobs you’d expect.
 Even the widescreen format that Android tablets use which I’d found annoying elongated on a Windows 7 tablet was fine in this slimmer device.
-With B, while there are heaps of Android apps now, only 2000 are optimised for the tablet form factor, which is just unacceptable.
-However, what I did find lacking was not the device itself but A.
+With A, my conclusion is that the interface of Android 3.0 With B, while there are heaps of Android apps now, only 2000 are optimised for the tablet form factor, which is just unacceptable.

 New mLearning Authoring Tools – Wave #2